Flores-JassoLab/ExtendAlign/mkmodules/mk-get_best_hit/readme.txt

 Module description: Extract the best hit for every query in a EA blastn results file
   a.
 An EA blastn results file has a LOT of hits per query, sometimes you want to find only the best hit
 	b.
-The best hit definition is: the blastn alignment withe the longest alignment length but the lowest number of mismatches and gaps reported
+The best hit definition for EA is query focused: the blastn alignment with the longest alignment length but the lowest number of query mismatches (this means that gaps introduced in the subject sequence are counted as query mismatches)
   c.
-This module uses a simple strategy to finde best hits: 1. sort by alignment length, mismatches and gaps, accordingly; 2. then print a line each time a query ID appears for the first time in the sorted results.
+This module uses a simple strategy to finde best hits: 1. sort by alignment length, and query mismatches, accordingly; 2. then print a line each time a query ID appears for the first time in the sorted results.
   d.
-In practice, at the end we have one blastn result per query; said line reports the the longest alignment with the least number of mismatches and gaps
+In practice, at the end we have one blastn result per query; said line reports the the longest alignment with the least number of mismatches from a query point of view

 Module Dependencies:
 	NONE

 Input:
-  A custom blastn output TAB separated file, with .blastn.tsv extension Example line(s):
+  A custom blastn output TAB separated file, with .EAblastn.tsv extension Example line(s):
   ````
-  qlength qseqid slength sseqid pident length mismatch gaps qstart qend sstart send evalue bitscore sstrand
+	qlength qseqid slength sseqid pident length mismatch gaps qstart qend sstart send evalue bitscore sstrand qseq sseq qngap sngap query_mismatch subject_mismatch
-  22 hsa-let-7a-5p.MIMAT0000062 96 mmu-let-7a-2.MI0000557 100.000 22 0 1 1 22 17 38 6.54e-06 35.9 plus
+	26 hsa-miR-12128.MIMAT0049022 107 mmu-mir-767.MI0012530 82.353 17 3 0 8 24 73 89 0.97 18.9 plus ATGGCGCATGAAGAGGA ATGGTTCCTGAAGAGGA 0 0 3 3
-  22 hsa-let-7a-5p.MIMAT0000062 94 mmu-let-7a-1.MI0000556 100.000 22 0 0 1 22 13 34 6.54e-06 35.9 plus
+	26 hsa-miR-12128.MIMAT0049022 75 mmu-mir-343.MI0005494 88.235 17 1 1 10 26 61 46 2.8 17.3 minus GGCGCATGAAGAGGAGA GGCACATGAAG-GGAGA 1 0 2 1
-  22 hsa-let-7a-5p.MIMAT0000062 94 mmu-let-7a-1.MI0000556 93.750 16  1 0 7 22 77 62 0.034    23.5 minus
+	26 hsa-miR-12128.MIMAT0049022 95 mmu-mir-221.MI0000709 82.353 17 3 0 3 19 4 20 0.97 18.9 plus CAGGGATGGCGCATGAA CAGGTCTGGGGCATGAA 0 0 3 3
   ````

   Note(s):
     - For this example, some tabs ware replaced by simple white spaces
-    - 3 blastn hits for the same query ID (hsa-let-7a-5p.MIMAT0000062) are shown
+    - 3 blastn hits for the same query ID (hsa-miR-12128.MIMAT0049022) are shown

 Output:
-	A custom blastn output TAB separated file, with .blastnbesthit.tsv extension.
+	A custom blastn output TAB separated file, with .EAblastnbesthit.tsv extension.
   This besthit file contains one hit per query ID
 	Example line(s):
 	````
-  qlength qseqid slength sseqid pident length mismatch gaps qstart qend sstart send evalue bitscore sstrand
+	qlength qseqid slength sseqid pident length mismatch gaps qstart qend sstart send evalue bitscore sstrand qseq sseq qngap sngap query_mismatch subject_mismatch
-  22 hsa-let-7a-5p.MIMAT0000062 94 mmu-let-7a-1.MI0000556 100.000 22 0 0 1 22 13 34 6.54e-06 35.9 plus
+	26 hsa-miR-12128.MIMAT0049022 75 mmu-mir-343.MI0005494 88.235 17 1 1 10 26 61 46 2.8 17.3 minus GGCGCATGAAGAGGAGA GGCACATGAAG-GGAGA 1 0 2 1
 	````
 	Note(s):
-	- Only one best hit was kept, since it has an alignment length of 22, 0 mismatches, and 0 gaps.
+	- Only one best hit was kept, since it has an alignment length of 17, and 2 query mismatches.
-  - Closest hit had an alignment length of 22, 0 mismatches, and 1 gap, thus it was filtered out.
+  - Closest hit had an alignment length of 17, and 3 query mismatches, thus it was filtered out.

   Output File Column Descriptions: see readme.txt in module mk-HSe-blastn; columns remain the same.